gyllstromk/Flask-WhooshAlchemy/README.rst

 Property and Function Fields
 -------------------------------

 Fields can also be properties on the model object or anything else that can be accessed by getattr(model, fieldname).
 If it returns a callable object, the result of that call will be stored.
-Here we add an 'url' index and we also call a template to render the content we want to store.
+Here we add an 'get_search_content', adding a template to render the content we want to store.
 This is an easy way to do something similar to django_haystack.

 ::
     class BlogPost(db.Model):
       __tablename__ = 'blogpost'
-      __searchable__ = ['url', 'get_search_content']
+      __searchable__ = ['get_search_content']

       id = app.db.Column(app.db.Integer, primary_key=True)
       title = app.db.Column(app.db.Unicode)  # Indexed fields are either String,